ActiveSolution/introduction-to-git/README.md

 ### 2. Open the solution and try to run it.

 ## Exercises
-The exercises can be found in the exercises-folders
+The exercises and their corresponding solutions can be found in the exercises- folders and solution-folders.